silasmcnutt/counter-strike-calendar/README.md

 ### Google Calendar:

-1. Copy the link to the .ics file (TBD)
+1. Copy the [link](https://silasmcnutt.github.io/counter-strike-calendar/ics/finalCalendar.ics) to the .ics file
 2. Go to your Google Calendar
 3. Other Calendars > + > From URL and then paste the link